Understanding the Difference Between an RFI vs RFQ vs RFP

 The CTU reserves the right to accept or reject any proposals, negotiate with any qualified source, or cancel this RFP as it is deemed in the best interest of the city.

-Easily Manage RFx Processes with Tech
+Easily Manage RFx Processes with Purpose-Built Tech

 Whether you need support building and issuing RFIs, RFQs, and RFPs or accepting vendor proposals and managing vendor performance, Euna Procurement is here to help.
 As a next generation eProcurement solution, we take the pain out of complex public procurement projects by providing teams with intuitive and collaborative tools.